reuterlab/reuterlab.github.io/_pages/openings.md

 # Come join us!

-We are always looking to grow the lab and if you are interested in joining us as a PhD student or postdoc on your own funding, please get in touch!
+We are always looking to grow the lab and if you are interested in joining us as a PhD student or postdoc on your own funding, please get in touch.

 ![]({{ site.url }}{{ site.baseurl }}/images/lab.jpg){: style="width: 200px; float: right; margin: 0px  10px"}